sam-cookie/cmsc128-indivProject_Lansoy/README.md

-To-do-list App

-By Samantha Lodenn D. Lansoy

-This project is a simple To-do-list web application that allows users to create, update, and manage tasks.
+This project is a user account management that is yet to be incorporated with the todolist built with flask and sqlite.

-Frontend: HTML, CSS, JavaScript (with Font Awesome icons for styling).
+It supports registration, login, password reset using a security question, and profile editing — all without javascript.

-Backend: Python + Flask.
+Backend: Python + Flask
-Database: SQLite (stored locally as tododatabase.db).
+Database: SQLite (stored locally as accounts.db and collaborations.db)

-The app supports task creation with priority, date, and time, as well as task status updates (backlog, in-progress, completed).

-To use the web app, make sure to install the following:
+To use the web app, make sure to install the following: Python 3.x Flask SQLite
-Python 3.x
-Flask
-SQLite

 To run the web app:
 Clone or download this project.
-Ensure all frontend files (index.html, CSS, JS) and backend file (todolist.py) are in the same directory.
-Start the server with:
+Ensure all frontend files (html and CSS) and backend file (accounts.db) are in the same directory.
+Start the server with: py app.py
-python todolist.py

-Open your browser and go to:
-http://127.0.0.1:5000 or whichever is provided to you.
+Open your browser and go to: http://127.0.0.1:5000 or whichever is provided to you.

-API Endpoints
+API ENDPOINTS

-The backend provides JSON API endpoints for interacting with the database.
-This helps the frontend communicate with the backend to make the user see the changes without reloading.

-Add Task

-POST /add_task

-Request Body (JSON):

-{
-  "name": "Finish project",
-  "priority": "high",
-  "date": "2025-09-30",
-  "time": "14:00"
-}

-Response:

-{
-  "id": 1,
-  "name": "Finish project",
-  "priority": "high",
-  "date": "2025-09-30",
-  "time": "14:00"
-}

-Edit Task

-PUT /edit_task/<task_id>

-Request Body (JSON):

-{
-  "name": "Submit project",
-  "priority": "mid",
-  "date": "2025-10-01",
-  "time": "16:00"
-}

-Response:

-{ "success": true }

-Delete Task

-DELETE /delete_task/<task_id>

-Response:

-{ "success": true }

-Update Task Status

-PUT /update_task_status/<task_id>

-Request Body (JSON):

-{ "status": "completed" }

-Response:

-{ "success": true }
+Method - Endpoint - Description
+GET - /login - shows the login page
+POST - /login - verifies username & password
+GET - /register - shows the registration page
+POST - /register - creates a new account
+GET - /profile/<username> - displays the user’s profile
+GET/POST - /editprofile/<username> - edits profile info
+GET/POST - /forgotpassword - verifies security answer
+GET/POST - /editpassword/<username> - allows password reset

 First part of the lab was in collabaration with Eleah Joy Melchor